dkoosis/axe-handle/docs/TOOL_DECISIONS.md

 - Target ES2020 for modern Node.js support
 - CommonJS modules for Node.js compatibility
 - Strict mode enabled to maximize type safety benefits
+- TypeScript version 5.1.6 for compatibility with ESLint plugins

 *See also: [tsconfig.json](./tsconfig.json) for current TypeScript configuration*